SEI-SEA-1-25/P3-Brainstorm/README.md

 ## Deliverable Submission

+Turn three of your favorite ideas into **elevator pitches**, -- *a one to two minute presentation per idea that conveys the why and how of your product, as well as the APIs and technologies that you plan on using to realize your this idea.*

+* Example format: *When TARGET USERS want/need THIS THING, I help provide them a solution by DOING THIS.
+I will be leveraging THESE TECHNOLOGIES* - [Kayla Abanda](https://kaylabanda.com/2020/03/09/the-easiest-way-to-create-a-killer-elevator-pitch/)
-Submit a pull request on this repo with 3 project ideas to discuss in class tommorrow.
+* Your git manager should submit a pull request on this repo with your **elevator pitches** written in this markdown or separate file.

-* You can put them in this markdown or a separate file if you wish.
-* Every Group member should submit a pull request and turn it in to the Google Classroom
+* Be prepared to give your **elevator ptich** in class as a group to complete this deliverable.